-This tutorial shows how to draw a lit match in just five steps.
-It gives a simple breakdown of each part along with an explanation for drawing them.
+This tutorial shows how to draw a lit match in five steps with illustrated examples and simple explanations for each of them.

-In this example it will be a fairly traditional looking match with a wooden shaft.
-You can see a preview of the illustrations included with the steps in the image above.
-Overall this is a very simple tutorial that can be easy enough even for complete beginners.
+The match shown as the example is a traditional looking one with a wooden shaft.
+You can see a preview the steps for drawing it in the image above.
+Overall this is a fairly easy to follow guide that can be good for beginners.

-It’s recommended that you start the drawing in pencil and make light lines that are easy to erase in case you make a mistake.
+It’s recommended that you start the tutorial in pencil and make light lines that wont leave marks when you erase them (in case you need to make a correction).
 You can darken them once you have all parts of the match outlined.

 Step 1 – Draw the Shaft of the Match